-The offeree company should send to its shareholders within 14 days of the posting of the offer document a circular containing the information set out in Schedule II, together with any other information it considers to be relevant to enable its shareholders to reach a properly informed decision on the offer.
+The offeree company should send to its shareholders no later than 14 days after the date of the offer document a circular containing the information set out in Schedule II, together with any other information it considers to be relevant to enable its shareholders to reach a properly informed decision on the offer.
 The Executive's consent is required if the offeree board circular may not be posted within this period.
 Such consent will only be given if the offeror agrees to an extension of the first closing date (see Rule 15.1) by the number of days in respect of which the delay in the posting of the offeree board circular is agreed.

-If such consent is granted, the time restrictions under Rules 15.4.
-15.5 and 16 will be extended by the same number of days.
-In that case the offer should be kept open for at least 14 days after despatch of the delayed offeree board circular to allow shareholders sufficient time to consider the offeree board circular.
+If such consent is granted, the time restrictions under Rules 15.4, 15.5 and 16 will be extended by the same number of days.
+In that case the offer should be kept open for at least 14 days after the date of the delayed offeree board circular to allow shareholders sufficient time to consider the offeree board circular.